Skip to content

 Admissions Policies

-• The school's Office of Equity and Belonging's "Action Steps" entails that the school will “promote diversity and representation through hiring and admissions."
+• Released in 2021, the school's Office of Equity and Belonging's "Action Steps" states that the school will “promote diversity and representation through hiring and admissions."
+The Action Steps are still present on the Equity and Belonging Website as of 2025.

 Anti-Racism, Bias, and Diversity Training